 The HELIX pop-up studio is uniquely embedded within a public hospital.
 In its innovative working space, scientists, engineers, designers, policy makers and psychologists work together with doctors, nurses and patients to explore and co-develop new ideas into prototype products, processes and services.

 Prime Minister Harris also visited the Surgical Innovation Centre.
-The Centre is a world leader in solving healthcare problems, aiming to develop new techniques such as “scarless surgery” and training surgeons to spread their use in order to bring 21st century surgical care to NHS patients throughout the UK.
-It is a unique surgical facility which embodies clinical excellence, translational research and education and training in one location.
+The Centre is a world leader in solving healthcare problems, aiming to develop new techniques such as “scarless surgery” and training surgeons to spread their use in order to bring 21st-century surgical care to NHS patients throughout the UK.
+It is a unique surgical facility that embodies clinical excellence, translational research and education and training in one location.

 The Centre contains two laparoscopic theatres for patients to benefit from the latest techniques in minimally invasive surgery such as robotics and image guidance surgery, and the first Da Vinci robotic programme in the UK, which aids surgeons in performing enhanced remote surgery.
 The Centre also specialises in scarless surgery for cancer and is the UK’s leading facility in bariatric surgery such as gastric bypass for morbid obesity.

-Over the past year, nearly 2,000 patients have been treated in the Surgical Innovation Centre.
-As well as using innovative techniques to enable patients to be ready to go home sooner, the Centre also improves patient experience by providing consultation, diagnosis and treatment planning in the same place on the same day.
+Alongside North East Devolution projects, over the past year, nearly 2,000 patients have been treated in the Surgical Innovation Centre.
+As well as using innovative techniques to enable patients to be ready to go home sooner, the Centre also improves patient experience by providing consultation, diagnosis and treatment in the same place on the same day.

 Prime Minister Harris ended his visit at a reception held at the Centre.
 He was joined by The Honourable Vincent F.Byron, Attorney General of St Kitts and Nevis and His Excellency Dr Kevin M. Isaacs, The High Commissioner for St Kitts and Nevis